ruihan-dong/Awesome-AMP-Design/README.md

 # Awesome-AMP-Design
 Designing antimicrobial peptides (AMPs) is awesome.
+A list of relevant works (with comments).

 🧨 Last Update 25-01-27